phosimurg/phosimurg/ReadMe.md

 # Hello there! 👋
 <br/>
-Hello, I am Ahmet Yıldız.
-I am 24 years old and I live in Istanbul.
+Hi, I am Ahmet.
 My passion for computers since my childhood is the driving force behind my decision to become a software developer.
 Pursuing this passion, I continuously strive to improve myself and be the best in my field.

 ## 🌐 Socials: